Home > LOCAL NEWS > ‘Prolific offender’ sentenced to 5 years in connection to crime spree in Charlotte County

 Author

-• Nathalie Sturgeon is CHCO TV's senior producer and journalist.
-She is part of the Local Journalism Initiative, funded by the Government of Canada, to provide journalism to underserved communities.
+• Nathalie Sturgeon, Local Journalism Initiative, The Courier.
+The Local Journalism Initiative, funded by the Government of Canada, aims to provide journalism to underserved communities.
 She joined the team in August 2024 and was formerly a digital broadcast journalist with Global News in New Brunswick.
 She has past experience as the editor of the Kings County Record in Sussex, N.B.
 She is from White Rapids, New Brunswick, just outside of Miramichi.
 She has a Bachelor of Arts Degree in journalism from St. Thomas University in Fredericton.
 Nathalie is a strong supporter of local and community news -- and hopes to tell the most important stories for the people of Charlotte County and beyond.

 View all posts